 Our Favourite Managed Funds

-Updated 30 June 2024
+Updated 24 December 2024

 "What is the best fund?" is a question for the ages.
 We won't answer it, because there is no "best" fund.
-In this guide, we list ten popular funds that stand out in an otherwise crowded market.
+In this guide, we list popular funds and managers that stand out in an otherwise crowded market.
 We also list three must-know tools where you can review the latest fund data to help your decision making process.

-Disclaimer: This list does not constitute financial advice, and the funds listed below are included based on their short-term performance, fees, structure and, where possible, their longer-term performance.
+Disclaimer: This list does not constitute financial advice, and the funds listed below are included based on their short and medium-term performance, fees, structure and, where possible, their longer-term performance.
 Our guide is journalistic in nature and we stand by our shortlist.
 There is no "best" fund - this is simply an exercise to raise awareness.
 The "What makes the fund stand out?" section is informational only with the purpose of explaining the merits of the fund - we are not suggesting you invest in any fund.

 Our view:

 Disclaimer: The inclusion of any fund below is not an endorsement, and the exclusion of any fund does not imply it is inferior to those listed below.
 We publish this list to help raise awareness of what’s on offer and the tools available to know the market.
+Our research team continues to monitor fund performance - however, the best investors make time to educate themselves on market movements.
+Please invest the time.

-Disclaimer: This list does not constitute financial advice, and the funds listed below are included based on their short-term performance, fees, structure and, where possible, their longer-term performance.
+Disclaimer: This list does not constitute financial advice, and the funds listed below are included based on their short and medium-term performance, fees, structure and, where possible, their longer-term performance.
 Our guide is journalistic in nature and we stand by our shortlist.
 There is no "best" fund - this is simply an exercise to raise awareness.
 The "What makes the fund stand out?" section is informational only with the purpose of explaining the merits of the fund - we are not suggesting you invest in any fund.

 Our view: